-If you need help with choosing a specific tool, take a look at our article covering the 10 best A/B testing tools in 2019.
+If you need help with choosing a specific tool, take a look at our article covering the 10 best A/B testing tools.

 Heatmaps allow you to see what users are getting up to on your web pages and discover what might be getting in the way of them converting.
 For example, you can see which elements people are clicking, how far they’re scrolling down your pages and how they’re engaging with the most important elements on your page.